-How to Apply for Contractors Insurance
+Tips on Applying for Contractors Insurance

 Gather the Right Information

-Unlike applying for financing, you won’t be asked to submit a bunch of documentation when you apply for insurance.
+Unlike applying for financing, you don’t to submit a bunch of documentation when you first apply for insurance.
 However, you’ll be asked to provide some basic information to verify your business and to determine how much of a risk you might be to the insurer.
-Before applying you should gather the following information:

 - Business address